shahanHasan/Chest-X-ray-Classification/Readme.md

 <center>

-# **Title : Application of Convolutional Vision Transformers for the Classification of Infectious Diseases in Chest Radiological images.**
+# **Application of Convolutional Vision Transformers for the Classification of Infectious Diseases in Chest Radiological images.**

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -